Configuring Britive Identity Provider in Oracle Cloud

 4. Click on the Default domain.

-5. Click on Security from the navigation menu.
+5. Click on the Federation tab.

-8. Enter the following in the Add SAML identity provider window:
+7. Enter the following in the Add SAML identity provider window:

 • Name: Enter a name for the Identity Provider.